kaklein/dnd-management/README.md

 ## Pages
 * <b>Overview</b> page with the character's basic info.
-* <b>Stats</b> page with the character's ability scores, proficiencies, and some miscellaneous stats.
+* <b>Ability Scores</b> page with the character's ability scores, proficiencies, and some miscellaneous stats.
 Ability scores and proficiencies can be edited.
 * <b>Tracker</b> page to display HP, spell slots, and any limited-use items.
 Easy to make frequent updates as needed during a session so users never lose track of what they have available to them.
 * <b>Details</b> page with the full descriptions of all items and abilities for easy reference.
 All items can be deleted or edited.